Maxi-Drexler/privacy-pipeline/README.md

 ## Acknowledgements

 This work was conducted at the Chair of Computational Modeling and Simulation (CMS), TUM School of Engineering and Design, Technical University of Munich.
 Special thanks to Prof. Dr.-Ing.
-André Borrmann and Dr.-Ing.
+Andre Borrmann and Dr.-Ing.
 Fabian Pfitzner for their supervision and guidance.